 - Measures to limit the impacts of oil and gas operations on national wildlife refuges;

 - Non-discrimination rules for federally funded health programs and homeless shelters;

 - Rules requiring federal contractors to disclose labor law violations and provide employees with paid sick leave; and

 - An anti-corruption rule requiring corporations report payments to foreign governments.

 This represents a fundamental betrayal of candidate Trump’s promises to drain the swamp, rein in Wall Street and defend the middle class.
-In many cases, Trump’s own base of supporters are be among those with the most to lose if these public protections are repealed.
+In many cases, Trump’s own base of supporters are among those with the most to lose if these public protections are repealed.

 Payday lenders, debt collectors, and prepaid credit card companies will be able to scam and rip off the people who put Trump in office.
 Polluters will be able to dump in their backyards and poison the wells near their homes.
 Trump’s supporters will pay more out of pocket for home appliances, trucks and electricity bills.